pojntfx/networked-linux-memsync/docs/main.md

 One method proposed identifies cyclical workload patterns of VMs and leverages this knowledge to delay migration when it is beneficial.
 This is achieved by analyzing recurring patterns that may unnecessarily postpone VM migration, and then constructing a model of optimal cycles within which VMs can be migrated.
 In the context of VM migration, such cycles could for example be triggered by a large application's garbage collector that results in numerous changes to VM memory.

+\newpage{}

 When a migration is proposed, the system verifies whether it is in an optimal cycle for migration.
 If it is, the migration proceeds; if not, the migration is postponed until the next cycle.
 The proposed process employs a Bayesian classifier to distinguish between favorable and unfavorable cycles.

-Compared to the popular alternative method which usually involves waiting for a significant amount of unchanged chunks to synchronize first, the proposed pattern recognition-based approach potentially offers substantial improvements.
+Compared to the alternative, which usually involves waiting for a significant amount of unchanged chunks to synchronize first, the proposed pattern recognition-based approach potentially offers substantial improvements.
 The study found that this method yielded an enhancement of up to 74% in terms of live migration time/downtime and a 43% reduction concerning the volume of data transferred over the network[@baruchi2015workload].

 ### Streams and Pipelines